-Coming across what seems to be a great deal on an Audemars Piguet is exciting.
+Coming across what seems to be a great deal on an Audemars Piguet watch is exciting.
 Before you get too excited, it’s important to determine if you’re looking at the real thing or if you’ve come across some sort of Audemars Piguet replica.
 But how do I know if my audemars piguet is real vs fake?
 Fortunately, there are several different ways to tell an authentic watch from a fake one.
 This is true even if you don’t consider yourself to be an expert.
 Put these tips to good use and the odds of making a wise purchase are a little better.

 The History of the Audemars Piguet

 Some background on the history of the Audemars Piguet will help ground your efforts to tell a real watch from a counterfeit one.
 Launched in 1875 by Jules Louis Audemars and Edward Auguste Piguet, the brand made excellent use of the skills each man brought to the company.
 Audemars was proficient with creating intricate and accurate watch movements while Piguet excelled in the areas of sales and general quality management.

 By the turn of the century, the brand was considered one of the highest quality watches in Europe.
 That reputation continued to spread during the first decades of the 20th century.
 Even after the deaths of the founders in 1918 and 1919, their standards continued to be the guiding lights for the business.

 Today, the company continues to produce watches that are considered some of the most accurate and highest in quality on the market.
 Like other luxury brands, the watches hold their value and are known to become more in demand as the years pass.